FoNDUE-HTR/Documentation/CLUSTERS.md

 -> **Yes: you need to know in advance for how long you will need the GPU!**

+Several paramters can be added:

+- `salloc` asks for a GPU
+- `--partition` says which kind of GPU you need.
+- `--time` says for how long you want it
+- `--gpus` says how many GPUs you need.
+You can specify the model such as `--gpus=titan:1`
+- `--ntasks` allows to run parallel distributed jobs, and specifies the number of processes (or tasks) that run simultaneously
+- `--cpus-per-task` sets the number of CPU per task, it should be equal to the amount of threads.
+- `--mem` sets the minimum amount of CPU RAM (not the GPU!)
+- `--gres` allows you to select a GPU with a minimum quantity of RAM

 ⚠️ Some tools need to process data, and several processes dedicated to loading data are created You need to increase the value of `--ntasks` to have them run properly.

 ⚠️ _Kraken_ (like many computer vision tools) requires more memory than the one allocated with `--ntasks=1`.
 Rather than increasing the amount of tasks (e.g. `--tasks=4`), we recommend to increase the RAM on the CPU with `--mem` (e.g. `--mem=12GB`).
 When doing that, make sure the memory allocated to the GPU (e.g. `--gres=gpu:1,VramPerGpu:12GB` for 12 GB) is at least equal to the value of `--mem`.